 How to contact us

-We rehearse every Tuesday from 6:30-9:00 pm at the Church of Jesus Christ of Latter Day Saints, Skeetfield Road, Oxford, Maine 04270.
+We rehearse every Tuesday from 6:30-9:00 pm at the First Universalist Church in Norway, Maine 04268.
 See our So You Like to Sing? page for details.
 We would love to hear from you!

 In case you are “from away” and do not know, our name honors Mollyockett, a well-known Pequawket Indian who was born sometime between 1730 and 1740 and spent much of her life in the local area.
 She was a healer, an artisan, hunter, storyteller and friend of the settlers in this region.